Lutjanus goldiei: Description

 Lutjanus goldiei has a relatively deep body which has a standard length which is 2.2 to 2.8 times its depth.
 The forehead is steeply sloped and the incision and knob on the preoperculum are weak.
 The vomerine teeth are arranged in a crescent-shaped patch with no rearwards extension and there is a patch of grain-like teeth on the tongue.
 It has a large eye which has reddish yellow iris and a large black pupil.
 The dorsal fin has 10 spines and 13-14 soft rays while the anal fin has 3 spines and 8 soft rays, the rear profile of both these fins is rounded.
 The pectoral fins contain 16-17 rays and the caudal fin is truncate.
 This fish attains a maximum total length of 100 cm, although 60 cm is more typical, and the maximum published weight is 19.2 kg.
-Papuan black snappers come in two colour phases, on with the whole body being blackish in colour and the other which is marked with 6-7 wide greyish bars on the flanks.
+Papuan black snappers come in two colour phases, one with the whole body being blackish in colour and the other which is marked with 6-7 wide greyish bars on the flanks.
 The juveniles are always barred.